MAHDTech/homelab/README.md

 ## Diagrams

-### 2025
+### 2024 (Part 2)

-Working with VMware in the day job, so the Lab follows suit.
+Q4 brought with it a change in the day job, now working with a mix of different cloud providers so the Lab has followed suit.

-This repo will now move to a single purpose of cloning VM templates using Pulumi.
+This repo will now move to a single purpose of managing infra using Pulumi.

-Configuration management is done using Nix Flakes mangaged in [nix-config](https://github.com/MAHDTech/nix-config).
+All configuration management for the Lab is done using Nix Flakes mangaged in [nix-config](https://github.com/MAHDTech/nix-config).

-### 2024
+### 2024 (Part 1)

 This year I'm learning Nutanix at work so the Lab is based on that in addition to making use of some OrangePi 5's I have laying around.